Plastic waste has become an important issue in recent decades.

 Summary – Where Does Most Plastic Come From, & End Up?

 Most single use plastic has a high wastage rate and comes from the packaging sector.

 In Western countries, this plastic mostly ends up in landfill (although hard plastic is recycled in many states in developed countries).
-Some of it can end up on beaches and in our oceans though.

 In countries without organised waste management systems, plastic pollution can be a big issue either via littering, or uncontained plastic waste.